Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise with two sentences plus argument listings, all front-loaded.
-No extraneous information; every sentence adds value.
+The description is extremely concise with two sentences plus a bullet-like argument list.
+Every sentence adds value, and it is front-loaded with the core purpose.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.